Trisophic-Union/Core-Documents/Constitution/Constitution.md

 ## Legislative

 There wil be three chaimbers within the union
-An item can be proposed to the parliment by an member of the union, automatically it should go into one of three categories.
+An item can be proposed to the parliment by an member of the union, automatically it should go into one of three lists.

 - Minor Congress (Parliment & Council)
+    - Small item, requring minimal attention
 - Congress (Parliment, Council, & Lobbyists)
+    - Default list every item will go to.
-- Major Congress (Parliment, Council, Lobbyists, and Pecunium)
+- Major Congress (Parliment, Council, Lobbyists, and Pecunium).
+    - Deals with budget, or concerns the entire union

+Each person with a position in the Legislative is allowed to view each item at any time.

+Each person with voting power can approve or reject an item at anytime, their vote can be changed later.
+- If an item recives above a 2/3rds or 66% approval, it is passed.
+- If an item recives bellow a 33% approval, it is discarded.

+- Any item stuck in between or is not given enough votes will have their votes reset
+- Any item that is in anylist for more than a month is automatically discarded.
+- If an item is changed at any time, the votes are revoked unless it is changed to be a previous state, in that case the votes during that state are restored.

 ### Parliament
 The Parliament will be composed of 8 members at the maximum chosen by election via the Subject Election Principal.